jaykshirsagar05/captionify/README.md

 We have used a merge model similar to "Show and tell architecture" to generate brief captions.
 We trained model on flickr8k dataset with the help of google colab.

+We have used a python based API framework named FastAPI and for frontend we used Streamlit framework.

 ## Visuals
 Below is the demo output of our model